Insekta/insekta-docs/insekta-setup/index.rst

         API_AUTH = ('api', 'mypassword')

 #.
 Setup a SSH remote access from the running insekta libvirt image to the insekta host machine.
 Thereby, the insekta libvirt image can communicate with the libvirt daemon running on the insekta host machine.
-#. **TODO**: Is there anything else we have to configure here?
-Maybe at the insekta host machine?
 #.
 Setup the virtualenv environment:

     #.
 Create a new virtual environment ``python3 -m venv /opt/insekta-vm/insektavm/venv``.